valkyaha/HitCounter-Release/docs/Home.md

-# VNoHitTracker Wiki
+# VNoHitTracker Documentation

-Welcome to the VNoHitTracker wiki!
-This documentation covers how to use the application, create game plugins, and extend its functionality.
+Welcome to the VNoHitTracker documentation!
+This covers how to use the application, create game plugins, and extend its functionality.

 ## Quick Links